-Section Comments

-Points

-Appearance: (5 points) a)

-a) Overall neatness of materials presented- legibility of

-type, spelling, correct page sequences.
-Arrange the

-sheets of paper & fasten with staples.

-b) Required elements: b)

-Cover: state & category -,

-Page 1: Completed report form, including name &

-address of person submitting program award book

-Page 2: Goals & Objectives(15 points) a)

-Goal : a) Main focus of program: overall reason for

-program work.
-Use numbers to set a goal b)

-Objectives : The several steps to reach the goal,

-timeline and work plan. b) Why did you select this National FCE program?

-c) What did you plan to do? c)

-Page 3:Action (30 points) a)

-a) What did members do in working with the

-program/project? b)

-b) What other organizations, groups, agencies, & etc. ~)

-were involved and tell how? c)

-c) What public policy actions were used?

-Page 4: Results (30 points) a) How well did the program/project succeed? a)

-Use numbers in results. b)

-b) How many local, county, district FCE Associations

-participated? c)

-c) What resulted from any public policy actions? d)

-d) What was the impact & scope of the project?

-Page 5: Evaluation (10 points) a)

-a) Did you reach your goal?

-Use numbers to compare results with goals. b)

-b) Would you change the plan or the actions & how?

-Page 6: Summary (5 points) Summarize work on program/project in 100 words or

-less.
-All words are counted, including the

-articles, "a", "and", "the" and numbers.

-Brochure (5 points)

-100 possible pointsTotal points given
+Section Comments 3331311 Points Commonic Appearance: (5 points) a) Overall neatness of materials presented- legibility of type, spelling, correct page sequences.
+Arrange the sheets of paper & fasten with staples. a) b) Required elements: Cover: state & category Page 1: Completed report form, including name & address of person submitting program award book b) Page 2: Main Focus of Program (20 points) a) Why did you select this National FCE program? b) What did you plan to do? a) b) Page 3:Action (15 points) c) a) What did members do in working with the program/project? a) b) c) Page 4: Impact and Scope (35 points) a) How well did the program/project succeed and what other organizations, groups, agencies, & etc. were involved. b) How many local, county, district FCE Associations participated? a) b) c) d) Page 5: Evaluation and Summary (15 points) Summarize work on program/project in 200 words or less.
+This needs to include the numbers of people reached and how the plan worked or if you would change it.
+All words are counted, including the articles, "a", "and", "the" and numbers. a) b) Brochure or Photo of display Board (5 points) 100 possible points Total points given